WNTI’s 2019 funding Request for Proposals is now closed. Thank you to all who applied! Please check back here next August for the 2020 RFP.

 2020-2022: Colorado River Cutthroat Trout, Lahontan Cutthroat Trout, Yellowstone Cutthroat Trout, Westslope Cutthroat Trout.

-Click here to read the full Request for Proposals.
+READ the full Request for Proposals.
 Applications are due by 5:00 p.m.
-Mountain time on Wednesday, October 25, 2017.
+Mountain time on Friday, October 26, 2018.
 Late applications are not accepted.
 If you have any questions, please feel free to contact Therese Thompson, Project Coordinator, at firstname.lastname@example.org.